VicFrolov/Markit/README.md

 The profile view shows the user of the profile's picture, the user's rating, perferred payment, a list of items the user is currently selling and a button to report the user.

 ###Chat
+Allows a buyer and a seller to communicate with each other.
+Along with a button to send message the buyer is allowed to send an offer with a price.
+The seller is able to accept or decline the offer.
+If it is declined the buyer and the seller can still communicate or can end communications.
+If accepted both parties can continue talking but the item being discusses is considered sold.

 ##Web App